-- Student will demonstrate and apply the standard precautions utilized in the chemistry laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate and explain the safe use and disposal of biohazardous materials. - Student will describe and demonstrate the operating principles of the automated instrumentation available in the laboratory. - Student will perform iron, total iron binding capacity analysis, practice percent saturation calculations, and discuss the clinically significant results and relate them to disease conditions. - Student will perform a lipid panel and explain the lipids assayed in the clinical laboratory, their common methods of analysis, clinical significance related to heart disease, and calculations for Low Density Lipoproteins (LDL). - Student will use a variety of case scenarios and apply the various endocrine tests in diagnostic exercises. - Student will discuss and explain the biochemical and physiologic changes of aging and how these changes affect clinical chemistry testing. - Student will describe the adaptive changes that occur upon birth of an infant and explain how these changes affect clinical chemistry testing. - Student will describe and explain the responsibilities of the tech assigned to a point of care (POC) program.
+- Student will demonstrate and apply the standard precautions utilized in the chemistry laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate and explain the safe use and disposal of biohazardous materials. - Student will perform sodium and calcium serum analysis in the laboratory. - Student will practice converting normal reference ranges into different units of measurement for electrolytes, calculate anion gaps, and calculate osmolality. - Student will identify acidosis and alkalosis conditions with and without compensation from a series of case studies or laboratory ABG values. - Student will perform iron and total iron-binding capacity analysis, practice percent saturation calculations, and discuss the clinically significant results and relate them to disease conditions.

+- Student will perform a lipid panel and explain the lipids assayed in the clinical laboratory, their common methods of analysis, clinical significance related to heart disease, and calculations for Low Density Lipoproteins (LDL). - Student will use a variety of case scenarios and apply the various endocrine tests in diagnostic exercises. - Student will use a variety of case scenarios to understand the use of Therapeutic Drug Monitoring (TDM) and tumor markers in the clinical setting. - Student will describe and explain the role and different methodologies used in a point of care (POC) program in the clinical setting.